ostnam/rust-wfa/README.md

 Recall the definition of the value stored in each matrix:
 > The value that is stored in each of the matrices cell is the **number of characters of** ***Text*** that can be aligned, for the score *i*, at the diagonal *j*.

 For a given position the score can be extended as long as the character of *Text* and *Query*, in the diagonal of the SWG matrix match.
-We can thus obtain the wavefront extension funciton:
+We can thus obtain the wavefront extension function:
 ```rust
 for diag in current_diagonals {
 	let mut x = matches[current_score][diag];